David Thacker: Theatre

-He directed the British premiere of Arthur Miller's Broken Glass and Death of a Salesman at the National Theatre and has directed more productions of Arthur Miller’s plays than any other director in the world -11 of his plays in 15 productions at the Young Vic, the National Theatre, the Octagon Theatre: and in the USA, Israel, for the BBC and BBC World Service.
+He directed the British premiere of Arthur Miller's Broken Glass and Death of a Salesman at the National Theatre and has directed more productions of Arthur Miller’s plays than any other director in the world – 11 of his plays in 15 productions at the Young Vic, the National Theatre, the Octagon Theatre: and in the USA, Israel, for the BBC and BBC World Service.

 Seven of his productions have transferred to the West End: Henrik Ibsen's Ghosts (with Vanessa Redgrave, Tom Wilkinson and Adrian Dunbar), Eugene O'Neill’s A Touch of the Poet (with Vanessa Redgrave and Timothy Dalton), Arthur Miller's version of Ibsen's An Enemy of the People (with Tom Wilkinson, Margot Leicester, Suzan Sylvester, Clive Swift, and Tom Mannion), his RSC production of Shakespeare's The Two Gentlemen of Verona, Arthur Miller's A View from the Bridge (with Bernard Hill, Charlotte Cornwell, and Joe Fiennes), Arthur Miller's The Last Yankee (with Margot Leicester and Matthew Marsh) and Arthur Miller's Broken Glass (with Henry Goodman, Margot Leicester and Ken Stott).

 Thacker's first major appointment in theatre was as Artistic Director of the Duke’s Playhouse, Lancaster in 1980 – at the time, the youngest artistic director in the country.

-His success in putting the Duke’s on the map led to his appointment as Director of the Young Vic in 1984 where he was well-known in the UK and abroad for his accessible and contemporary productions of Shakespeare’s plays and where he first developed his well-documented relationship with Arthur Miller.

-He left the Young Vic to join the Royal Shakespeare Company (1993-95) as Director-in-Residence and from 1996 continued to direct for the RSC, directing nine productions in all.
+He was appointed as Director of the Young Vic in 1984.
+He left the Young Vic to join the Royal Shakespeare Company (1993–95) as Director-in-Residence and from 1996 continued to direct for the RSC, directing nine productions in all.